oscar8a/pollapp-frontend/README.md

 ### Features

-..* Set up for how many minutes you want your poll to be active for.
+* Set up for how many minutes you want your poll to be active for.
 After the time expires, the poll's status will be changed to in-active and voting will no longer be allowed.
 The job that takes care of changing the status is run by sidekiq, and queued on a redis server.

-..* You are able to see how many votes have been casted in the poll, but you will not be able to see the results until poll is closed.
+* You are able to see how many votes have been casted in the poll, but you will not be able to see the results until poll is closed.

 ### Installation
 First, I will begin with the Back end setup.
 The repo for that is here: [Back-End Polling App](https://github.com/ozkr8a/pollapp-backend)

 Setting up the Rails API:
-1.make sure the database is created by running `rails db:create`
+1. make sure the database is created by running `rails db:create`.
-2. Start up the Rails Server `rails server`
+2. Start up the Rails Server `rails server`.

 ### `npm start`